CasperWA/voila-optimade-client/README.md

 Note, it is important to install the `server` extra in order to also install the `voila` package (and the `ase` package for a wider variety of download formats).

-To now run the application (notebook) [`OPTIMADE Client.ipynb`](OPTIMADE%20Client.ipynb) you can simply run the command `optimade-client` in a terminal and go to the printed URL (usually <http://localhost:8866>) or pass the `--open-browser` option to let the program try to automatically open your default browser.
+To now run the application (notebook) [`OPTIMADE-Client.ipynb`](OPTIMADE-Client.ipynb) you can simply run the command `optimade-client` in a terminal and go to the printed URL (usually <http://localhost:8866>) or pass the `--open-browser` option to let the program try to automatically open your default browser.

 The application will be run in Voilà using Voilà's own `tornado`-based server.
 The configuration will automatically be copied to Jupyter's configuration directory before starting the server.